simonsobs/soauth/docs/sample.md

 [the bottom section](create.md) in the app creation documentation) for things like 401/403 authorization errors.

-Now, let's add a way for users to login (and get access tokens and refresh keys):
+Now, let's add a way for users to login (and get security and state tokens for both access and refresh):
 ```python
 from fastapi import Request
 from fastapi.responses import HTMLResponse